viamrobotics/docs/docs/services/navigation/position.md

 ## Usage

-If you want to read position, [configure a capable movement sensor](/components/movement-sensor/#configuration) on your robot.
+If you want to get a position, first [configure a capable movement sensor](/components/movement-sensor/#configuration) on your robot.

-Use position readings to get the *absolute* position of components when using the [motion service](/services/motion/) and [navigation service](/services/navigation/).
+Position readings allow you to get the *absolute* position of components when using the [motion service](/services/motion/) and [navigation service](/services/navigation/).
 This is in contrast to orientation vector readings, which you use to specify relative position.

 Absolute readings don't require spatial relationships to be defined.